Why aren't All Doctors Restoring Hormones to Optimal Levels and/or Effects?

 by some disease.
 (Of course nothing in the body always functions perfectly, and partial H-P dysfunction is the most common

 cause of hormone deficiency.
-All these patients are currently undiagnosed.)
+Almost all these patients are currently undiagnosed.)

-- All hypothyroidism is caused by disease of the thyroid gland.
-(Actually, hypothyroidism means inadequate T3 effect in
+- Almost all hypothyroidism is caused by disease of the thyroid gland.
+(Actually, hypothyroidism means inadequate T3

-the tissues.
-The most common causes of hypothyroidism are inadequate TSH production, poor conversion of inactive T4 to
+common causes of hypothyroidism are inadequate TSH production, poor conversion of inactive T4 to T3, and peripheral

 - A Free T4 anywhere within the reference range is good enough.
 (In fact, the free T4 range is not even a population

-was normal.
-So reported free T4 ranges go as low as 0.6 to 0.8ng/dl, when studies of non-patients produce 95% ranges of 1
+normal.
+So reported free T4 ranges go as low as 0.6 to 0.8ng/dl, when studies of non-patients produce 95% ranges of 1.0

 to 1.6ng/dl.)
 Persons on levothyroxine usually need to have free T4 levels near or above the top of the reference range!

-taking or not-taking oral thyroid hormones.
-(Nonsense, the TSH production is just as likely to be inadequate as the thyroid
+whether taking or not-taking oral thyroid hormones.
+(Nonsense, the TSH production is just as likely to be inadequate as the

-- Simply normalizing a patient's TSH levels using levothyroxine (Synthroid) is adequate treatment.
+- Simply normalizing an elevated TSH level using levothyroxine (Synthroid) is adequate treatment.
 (Multiple studies

 show that it is not, "authorities" have admitted that it is not; yet this nonsensical, non-clinical practice is nearly universal!)